jundalisay/superblist/content/en/research/indian/gospel/chapter-01b.md

 image: "/covers/rama.jpg"
 heading: "Chapter 1b"
 weight: 4
-description: "IT WAS ON A SUNDAY in spring, a few days after Sri Ramakrishna's birthday, that M. met him the first time"
+description: "M.'s second visit to Sri Ramakrishna took place on the southeast verandah at 8PM"
 ---

 M.'s second visit to Sri Ramakrishna took place on the southeast verandah at 8PM.

 The Master was about to be shaved, the barber having just arrived.
 As the cold season still lingered he had put on a moleskin shawl bordered with red.
-Seeing M., the Master said: "So you have come.
-That's good.
-Sit down here."
-He was smiling.
-He stammered a little when he spoke.

 {{< l a="Ramakrishna" >}}
-(to M.) Where do you live?
+(to M. smiling) So you have come.
+Where do you live?
 {{< /l >}}

 {{< r a="M" >}}
 In Calcutta, sir, at Baranagore at my older sister's-Ishan Kaviraj's house